User Manual

 Bulk Assignments

-For assigning roles, dashboards, and dashboard groups to multiple users at once, use the Bulk Assignments wizard.
+For assigning roles, dashboards, and dashboard groups to multiple users at once, use the Bulk Assignments wizard (reachable from the Users table).
 See the dedicated Bulk Assignments guide for a full walkthrough.

-In this portal role management, you can see all the roles that exist.
+In Portal role management you can see all the roles that exist together with their permissions.

 Warning

-Creating new roles is not supported, despite the fact "Rolle erstellen" button exists.
-All roles are defined and hard coded.
+Creating new roles is not supported.
+All roles are system roles and are defined and hard coded.

 FAQ